rfdavid/rfdavid.github.io/_posts/2025-09-29-cpp-learning-notes.markdown

 Everything here is based on multiple sources, including books, courses, and articles.
 I have been perusing some files from libc++ (LLVM's C++ standard library used by clang) {% cite LLVM %} and libstdc++ (GCC's library) {% cite GNU_library %} to understand how things work under the hood.
+I called it random because there is no specific order or structure to the topics covered.
+Sometimes I just feel like writing about something I found interesting.

 ## ABI